 And once the sun has dipped for the day, Roppongi becomes party central.
 See our guide to clubbing on the cheap.

 In Roppongi, accommodation options range from capsule hotels to the Ritz-Carlton (but it’s forbidden to stay there by Cheapo Law).
-If your preference leans more towards vacation rental, Brand New Studio Roppongi can host up to 5 people and offers exceptional value.
 One interesting point to note is that Airbnb rentals in the Roppongi area are not very cheap, with prices sometimes listed higher than a regular hotel room.

 For more accommodation options in Roppongi, check here.